Laszlo-Lazuer/rust-react-desktop/README.md

 # Tauri + React

 - Pulling data from [gist](https://gist.github.com/Laszlo-Lazuer/d692fe74c651c06deb9e5bb8013811c2)
-- Verified we can update
+- Verified we can update we just need to include the file signature metadata in the gist.